-So I'm starting this blog.
-Not sure exactly what it is or how it will work yet, but it will work itself out.
-I'll generally be posting random thoughts on depression and related stuff.
-I'll do it as regularly as I can manage.
+So I'm starting this blog to run alongside Rebel Lectures.
+Not sure exactly what it is yet, but it will work itself out.